Implicit geometric regularization in flow matching via density weighted Stein operators: Flow Matching and Robust Divergences

 Evaluating the exact density $p_t(x)$ for the conditional probability path (e.g., Gaussian mixtures in CFM) can be computationally expensive or numerically unstable in high dimensions.
 Moreover, we seek a method that captures the \emph{local} geometry of the batch without solving differential equations.

-We circumvent this bottleneck by adopting a \textbf{particle-based estimation} strategy.
-Since the mini-batch samples $\mathcal{B}_t = \{x_t^{(i)}\}_{i=1}^B$ at any given time $t$ are drawn from $p_t$, their spatial distribution provides a direct Monte Carlo estimate of the density.
-We employ a robust kernel-based proxy for the density.
+We circumvent this bottleneck by adopting a \textbf{particle-based estimation} strategy. { In the implementation, each minibatch uses a single shared time $t_{\mathrm{batch}}\sim \mathcal{U}[0,1]$, and we form $\mathcal{B}_{t_{\mathrm{batch}}}=\{x_{t_{\mathrm{batch}}}^{(i)}\}_{i=1}^B$.
+Thus the particle cloud used in the $k$-NN step is a Monte Carlo sample from the single marginal $p_{t_{\mathrm{batch}}}$, rather than a mixture over times, and its spatial distribution provides the intended local density proxy. } We employ a robust kernel-based proxy for the density.
 Specifically, we define the weight for a sample $x_t \in \mathcal{B}_t$ based on the distance to its $k$-nearest neighbors:

 where $\bar{d}_k(x_t) = \frac{1}{k} \sum_{j=1}^k \| x_t - x_t^{(j)} \|$ is the mean distance to the $k$ nearest neighbors in the batch, and $\sigma$ is a scaling constant.
 In effect, we set $\sigma=\mathrm{median}\{\bar d_k(x_t^{(i)})\}_{i=1}^B$ within each minibatch.
 While a naive $k$-NN search can be computationally expensive, we show in Appendix \ref{app:efficiency} that the overhead is negligible for typical batch sizes and that the performance is robust to the choice of $k$.
 We emphasize that \eqref{eq:particle_weight} is a monotone surrogate for the ideal escort weight $w_\gamma(x,t)\propto q_{\theta(t)}(x)^\gamma$: $\bar d_k(x_t)$ increases in locally low-density regions, hence $\tilde w_\gamma$ down-weights updates in voids while preserving the standard FM objective structure.